Digital-Preservation-Coalition/bit-list/content/entries/email/index.en.md

     url: http://doi.org/10.7207/twgn21-08
     year: 2021
   - authors: Murray K and Prom, C.
-    title: "The Future of Email Archives: A Report from the Task Force on Technical Approaches for Email Archives"
+    title: 'The Future of Email Archives: A Report from the Task Force on Technical Approaches for Email Archives'
     publisher: CLIR
     year: 2018
     url: https://clir.wordpress.clir.org/wp-content/uploads/sites/6/2018/08/CLIR-pub175.pdf
     accessed: 2023-10-24
-  - comment: "“Novice to Know-How: Email Preservation”, was conceived of and funded by The National Archives (UK) and delivered by the DPC.
-This course is aimed at learners who already have a solid foundational knowledge of digital preservation (e.g. they have completed the original N2KH learning pathway) and wish to gain practical skills in relation to the preservation of email."
+  - comment: '“Novice to Know-How: Email Preservation”, was conceived of and funded by The National Archives (UK) and delivered by the DPC.
+This course is aimed at learners who already have a solid foundational knowledge of digital preservation (e.g. they have completed the original N2KH learning pathway) and wish to gain practical skills in relation to the preservation of email.'
     publisher: ""
     authors: DPC and The National Archives (UK)
     year: 2023
-    title: "Novice to Know-How: Email Preservation"
+    title: 'Novice to Know-How: Email Preservation'
     url: https://www.dpconline.org/digipres/prof-development/n2kh-online-training
     accessed: 2023-10-24
   - authors: Ville, M.
-    title: "2013 – 2023: A Review of Ten Years of Email Archiving in France"
+    title: '2013 – 2023: A Review of Ten Years of Email Archiving in France'
     publisher: iPRES 2023 Conference, Urbana-Champaign, Illinois, USA, 19–22 September
     year: 2018
 ---